 A specialist area of beekeeping

-There are a number of specialist areas of beekeeping that some beekeepers find very interesting.
+There are several specialist areas of beekeeping that some beekeepers find very interesting.
 The study and identification of pollen is one of them.
 Palynology is the general study of minute particles including pollen from the air, water or sedimentary deposits.
 Melissopalynology is the specific study of pollen in honey, which is usually what beekeepers are interested in.

 Perhaps a botanical field guide would be useful for plant identification, but being an amateur naturalist I am aware of the importance of using botanical names, as common names can be very misleading.
 Don't be put off by them - they are just names, but everyone throughout the world knows what they are, unlike "bluebell" which is a common name for more than one species.